treylorswift/InfluencerToolkit/README.md

 ### Features

-- Node.js command-line tool runs messaging campaigns defined in simple .json files (see "Create your messaging campaign" further below)
+- Node.js command-line tool runs messaging campaigns defined in simple .json files (see "Command-line information" further below)

 - Followers are downloaded and cached on the first run. @balajis your follower download will take around 30-40 minutes.
 If the follower download is interrupted it will resume where it left off on the next run.
 Refresh your follower cache at any time by running with the `-rebuildFollowers` command-line option.